 Access to public transportation is not widespread in the US, so you will need to buy a car upon your arrival.
 For your safety, and for the safety of others, we require you to have a driver’s license and one year of driving experience by the time of travel to the US.
 This is so that you will feel comfortable driving to and from work, and in your US community.

 8. You must have proof of receiving the COVID-19 vaccine.

 Participate Learning requires all teachers and their adult dependents to be fully vaccinated against COVID-19.
-The Centers for Disease Control and Prevention (CDC) also requires travelers over the age of 18, traveling by air, to be vaccinated.
 You can read our frequently asked questions about the vaccine for more information.